 - Learning more information about other treatment options available for your condition

 Do I need my physician's permission to request a medical second opinion?

 Yes.
 The service that Johns Hopkins Neurology & Neurosurgery offers is designed to complement the care you receive from your local, licensed physician.
 Johns Hopkins desires to preserve that relationship, as well as the relationship between the Johns Hopkins physician and your physician.
 We also believe the benefits of your medical second opinion are maximized when your local physician is included in the communication of the assessment and opinion.
 Additionally, many states require the involvement of your treating physician when consulting with an out-of-state physician.
 In an effort to adhere to state laws, Johns Hopkins requires your physician's permission.

-The cost of a Johns Hopkins Spine Neurosurgery Medical Second Opinion is $550.
+The cost of a Johns Hopkins Dermatology Medical Second Opinion is $550.

 - If a pathology interpretation is required, there is an additional cost of $250.